dyinghorizon/ultimate-utt-py3-rl/README.md

 from ultimate_ttt_rl.ultimateplayer import RLUTTTPlayer

 class MyLearningModel(GenericLearning):
+    def __init__(self, DecisionClass):
+        self.DecisionClass = DecisionClass
+        # Initialize any other needed variables

     def getBoardStateValue(self, player, board, boardState):
         # Your implementation here
         value = random.uniform(0, 1) # As an example (and a very poor one)
         return value   # Must be a numeric value

     def learnFromMove(self, player, board, prevBoardState):
         # Your implementation here - learn some value for the previousBoardState
         pass

 learningModel = MyLearningModel(UTTTBoardDecision)
 learningPlayer = RLUTTTPlayer(learningModel)